MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/syntex-licensing.md

 #### Cost of training and running models

 The cost of training and running unstructured document processing models is included in the cost of a Syntex per-user license.
 However, the structured document processing and freeform document processing models use AI Builder capacity, for both training and runtime processing.
-Capacity must be allocated to the Power Apps environment where you will use AI Builder.
+Capacity must be allocated to the Power Apps environment where you'll use AI Builder.

-For each Syntex per-user license, you are allocated 3,500 AI Builder credits per license, per month pooled at the tenant level, with a maximum allocation of 1 million credits per month.
+For each Syntex per-user license, you're allocated 3,500 AI Builder credits per license, per month pooled at the tenant level, with a maximum allocation of 1 million credits per month.
 This allocation is renewed each month for each active Syntex per-user license.
 (Unused credits don't roll over from month to month.)

 You can estimate the AI Builder capacity that’s right for you with the [AI Builder calculator](https://powerapps.microsoft.com/ai-builder-calculator).